Acetic acid: Ester production

 For example, acetic acid and ethanol gives ethyl acetate and water.

 Most acetate esters, however, are produced from acetaldehyde using the Tishchenko reaction.
 In addition, ether acetates are used as solvents for nitrocellulose, acrylic lacquers, varnish removers, and wood stains.
 First, glycol monoethers are produced from ethylene oxide or propylene oxide with alcohol, which are then esterified with acetic acid.
 The three major products are ethylene glycol monoethyl ether acetate (EEA), ethylene glycol monobutyl ether acetate (EBA), and propylene glycol monomethyl ether acetate (PMA, more commonly known as PGMEA in semiconductor manufacturing processes, where it is used as a resist solvent).
 This application consumes about 15% to 20% of worldwide acetic acid.
 Ether acetates, for example EEA, have been shown to be harmful to human reproduction.

 Acetic anhydride

 The product of the condensation of two molecules of acetic acid is acetic anhydride.
 The worldwide production of acetic anhydride is a major application, and uses approximately 25% to 30% of the global production of acetic acid.
 The main process involves dehydration of acetic acid to give ketene at 700–750 °C. Ketene is thereafter reacted with acetic acid to obtain the anhydride:

 Acetic anhydride is an acetylation agent.
-As such, its major application is for cellulose acetate, a synthetic textile also used for photographic film.
+As such, its major application is for cellulose acetate, a synthetic textile also used for photographic film, which is produced by reacting cellulose with acetic acid and acetic anhydride in the presence of sulfuric acid.
 Acetic anhydride is also a reagent for the production of heroin and other compounds.